PokerStars PA is Pennsylvania’s first legal, regulated online poker site.

-Players can enjoy their session at home and on-the-go thanks to quality PokerStars PA app available for Android and iOS devices.
+Players can enjoy their sessions at home and on-the-go thanks to the quality PokerStars PA app available for Android and iOS devices.
 In fact, if you prefer to play on your phone, this is probably the best mobile solution available at the moment.

 The generous welcome package consisting of a no deposit bonus as well as a generous deposit bonus package is there to get you started on the right foot and boost your bankroll.

-As for PokerStars PA, the room features several strong aspects that will help keep it at the top of the food chain even when new operators enter the market.
+PokerStars PA features several strong aspects that will help keep it at the top of the food chain even when new operators enter the market.

 The first and the most obvious one is the operator’s ability to host large tournaments.
 With series such as PACOOP, PASCOOP, and a variety of daily and weekly tournaments with large guaranteed prize pools, PokerStars will remain the place to go for tournament players, and others will have quite a bit of catching up to do.